 There are a myriad of systems that one could employ.
 I’ve chosen not to go with a 100 point scale as the incremental difference between say, 92 and 93 is infinitesimal and to me seems more complex for the average wine drinker to comprehend.
-As such, I have begun to use well regarding 20 point scale (with quarters for “+”) similar to those favoured by Australian wine shows and many other wine writers.
+As such, I have begun to use the well regarded 20 point scale (with quarter markers for “+”) similar to those favoured by Australian wine shows and many other wine writers.

 Gold: 18.25 to 20 – an exceptional wine.